$36.33-$54.48 Hourly / $6,297.20-$9,443.20 Monthly / $75,566.40-$113,318.40 Yearly

 Ability to: plan, assign, supervise, and review the work of others; collect and analyze data and draw sound conclusions; formulate and present recommendations and implementation methods; train user personnel in new systems and procedures; prepare and present oral and written reports; assign and review the work of others when required; establish and maintain effective working relationships with other employees and managerial personnel.

-Graduation from an accredited college or university with a bachelor’s degree in business, public administration, computer science, statistics, or a related field and three (3) years experience in fleet management analysis or a related field including six (6) months supervisory or lead experience; or an equivalent combination of training and experience.
+Graduation from an accredited college or university with a bachelor’s degree in business, public administration, computer science, statistics, or a related field and three (3) years experience in fleet management analysis or a related field including six (6) months supervisory or lead experience.

 Evaluation of education and experience.
 Drug testing is included in all pre-employment processing.